San Diego Progressive Democratic Club Bylaws

 SECTION 3 – MEETINGS

-ARTICLE VIII - CANDIDATE ENDORSEMENTS
+ARTICLE VII - CANDIDATE ENDORSEMENTS

 A. Only candidates who are registered Democrats are eligible for Club endorsement.

 B. Non-Democrats cannot be endorsed.
 They can only be rated acceptable or unacceptable.

 C. A motion to endorse a candidate or take a position on a Proposition or public issue may be carried only in a meeting where a quorum is present, and must receive the vote of a sixty percent (60%) or higher of the Club members in good standing who are present and voting.
 A secret ballot will be used that includes all candidates and, in the case of a single candidate, an option for “no endorsement.”
 If no person or issue receives the required percentage of votes, no endorsement shall be made.
 In the case of no endorsement of a candidate the floor will be open for a motion for a vote to declare any or all the candidates “Qualified.”
 This vote may be done by a show of hands of the Club members in good standing who are present and voting and will require a sixty percent (60%) or higher vote.

 D. If the Executive Board recommends a Consent Agenda of candidates or ballot measures, acceptance shall require the approval of a minimum sixty percent (60%) vote.